 The test performed here for a single patient will require the institution to send CT-Sim information plus two in-room imaging datasets (gathered on two different days).
 The institutions must fuse the datasets according to protocol instructions, and they must record the setup error shift information.
 The clipbox for fusion will be specified.
 The datasets will be submitted via Secure FTP to the ITC and forwarded to the RTOG so that the registration process can be repeated at RTOG Headquarters.
 This part will be accomplished by using recently installed equipment that is now available at RTOG Headquarters.
-These systems can handle registration for Elekta Synergy, Varian OBI and Tomotherapy DICOM datasets.
+The equipment includes an IMPAC MOSAIC workstation and a Varian Aria system.
+Together, these systems can handle registration for Elekta Synergy, Varian OBI and Tomotherapy DICOM datasets.
 These systems will also allow remote handling of the datasets so that the Physicist PI named on a particular protocol can help with this credentialing review process.
-The radiation oncology PI of the protocol will be informed of the IGRT credentialing status of participating sites.